mikedilger/mosaic-spec/docs/bootstrap.md

 `wss://[2001::130F::09C0:876A:130B]` specifies WebSockets with TLS on port 443 over IPv6 to address `2001::130F::09C0:876A:130B`.

-`https://mosaic.example:555` specifies WebTransport with TLS on port 555 to DNS node mosaic.example (https is to be interpreted as WebTransport, not REST).
+`quic://mosaic.example:555` specifies QUIC on port 555 to DNS node mosaic.example

 Servers are expected to operate as their own inbox/outbox and encryption server.
 So they do not require the same data as the user bootstrap.